Enterprise Decision Infrastructure

 No rip-and-replace

-Works alongside existing ERP, BI, FP&A, and planning systems.
+Runs alongside your existing ERP, BI, FP&A, and planning systems — it governs the decision layer above them.

 02